Admission requirements for the Advanced Master in Development Studies

 - show a proven interest in development issues (for ex. relevant professional experience, internship, field research, volunteering experience);

-- submit a complete and timely application: see application procedure below.
+- submit a complete and timely application: see application procedure below;

-- VLIR-UOS scholarship applicants need to meet additional requirements: see VLIR-UOS scholarship below
+- VLIR-UOS scholarship applicants need to meet additional requirements: see VLIR-UOS scholarship below.

-1 Related disciplines are Economics, Economic Planning, Political Sciences, Administrative Sciences, International Relations, Public Administration, Sociology, Business Economics, Geography, Anthropology and Demography.
+1 Acceptable fields of study are for ex.
+Economics, Economic Planning, Political Sciences, Administrative Sciences, International Relations, Public Administration, Sociology, Business Economics, Geography, Anthropology and Demography.

-* Applicants with a background in Law, History, Community Development, Communication Sciences, Languages, Civil or Agricultural Engineering, Statistics need additional training in methodological subjects and relevant professional experience.
+Applicants with a background in Law, History, Community Development, Communication Sciences, Languages, Civil or Agricultural Engineering, Statistics need additional training in methodological subjects and relevant professional experience.

-2An overview of relevant professional experience can be found here: Advanced Master of Globalisation and Development / Advanced Master of Development Evaluation and Management / Advanced Master of Governance and Development.
+3 An overview of relevant professional experience can be found here: Advanced Master of Globalisation and Development / Advanced Master of Development Evaluation and Management / Advanced Master of Governance and Development.

 Applicants need to be proficient in English, the language of instruction for all our programmes:

-Accepted language tests:
+Accepted language proficiency scores:

-- IELTS: minimum overall score of 6.5 and a minimum score of 6.0 on each component)
+- IELTS: minimum overall score of 6.5 and a minimum score of 6.0 on each component.